 - Fecal stains (black colouration) – appear to look like cracked black pepper at a distance but will not wipe away when brushed (stained).

-Will they cause any damage to my home or business?
+Q: Will they cause any damage to my home or business?

 Bed bugs leave droppings and stains that are especially noticeable on fabric material.
 At a distance, droppings resemble cracked black pepper on a mattress, pillow or item of furniture.
 If a bed bug has recently fed on a human, they may also leave blood stains on surfaces.